mredwin1/DivisionManagementSystem/README.md

 # DivisionManagementSystem
 A django web application geared towards the transportation industry to help organize employee data, discipline, and time off.

----
+The application is containerized for easy deployment and can be set up in a matter of minutes.

 ## Features

 #### Manage Employees